Lady Macbeth (film)

-Lady Macbeth is a 2016 British drama film directed by William Oldroyd, produced by Fodhla Cronin O'Reilly and written by Alice Birch, based on the novella Lady Macbeth of the Mtsensk District by Nikolai Leskov, though the film's ending deviates significantly from the source text.
-It stars Florence Pugh, Cosmo Jarvis, Paul Hilton, Naomi Ackie and Christopher Fairbank.
-The plot follows a young woman who is stifled by her loveless marriage to a bitter man twice her age.
+Lady Macbeth is a 2016 British period drama film directed by William Oldroyd and produced by Fodhla Cronin O'Reilly.
+Written for the screen by Alice Birch, it is based on the 1865 novella Lady Macbeth of the Mtsensk District by Nikolai Leskov.
+It stars Florence Pugh, Cosmo Jarvis, Paul Hilton, Naomi Ackie (in her film debut) and Christopher Fairbank.
+The plot follows a young woman who is stifled by her loveless marriage to an abusive and bitter man twice her age.

-The film had its world premiere at the Toronto International Film Festival on 10 September 2016, and was released in the United Kingdom on 28 April 2017 by Altitude Film Distribution and in the United States on 14 July 2017 by Roadside Attractions.
-It received positive reviews and has grossed over $5 million worldwide.
+Lady Macbeth had its world premiere at the Toronto International Film Festival on 10 September 2016, and was released in the United Kingdom on 28 April 2017 by Altitude Film Distribution.
+It received positive reviews and has grossed $5.4 million worldwide.

 Plot

-In 1865, Katherine (Pugh) is in a loveless marriage to an older man, Alexander Lester (Hilton).
+In 1865, Katherine is in a loveless marriage to an older man, Alexander Lester.
 They live at the estate of Alexander's father, Boris, in rural Northumberland in the North East of England.
 Katherine is forced to maintain a strict schedule and prevented from leaving the house.
-Boris scolds her for not giving Alexander a son, but Alexander's sexual interest in his wife seems to be limited to watching her naked body and masturbating whilst observing.
+Boris scolds her for not giving Alexander a son, but Alexander's sexual interest in his wife seems to be limited to observing her naked body while he masturbates.
 One day, both Boris and Alexander have to leave the estate for separate business matters, leaving Katherine alone with the housemaid, Anna.
 For the first time in memory, she is free to explore the area to alleviate her boredom.

 Katherine discovers Anna being suspended from the ceiling of an outbuilding in a sheet by the men who work on the land.
 They say they are weighing a sow.
 Katherine has the woman released.
-She is attracted to one of the men, Sebastian, and the next day sets herself up to meet him.
-When Sebastian comes to the house to visit Katherine, they begin an affair.
+She is attracted to one of the men, Sebastian, and the next day encounters him again while out walking.
+When Sebastian forces his way into Katherine's room one day, they begin an affair.
 Anna informs the local priest, who attempts to warn Katherine, but she sends him away.
 When Boris returns home, he finds his favourite wine has run out.
 He accuses Anna of drinking it and tells her to get on the floor on all fours: if she behaves as an animal, she will be treated as an animal.
 Katherine says nothing.
-Boris is later informed of the affair, beats Sebastian and locks him in a stable.
+Boris is later informed of the affair, beats Sebastian, and locks him in a stable.
 He strikes Katherine when she demands his release.
-Katherine then poisons his food, and calmly makes small talk with Anna as he chokes to death in the next room.
+Katherine then poisons his food and calmly makes small talk with Anna as he chokes to death in the next room.